The Cranbrook School Council is responsible for the governance of the School.

 BA (Hons) (Liverpool), PhD (Classics) (Cambridge)

-Richard is currently Pro Vice-Chancellor (Education, Enterprise and Engagement) at the University of Sydney, where he has involvement in education strategy and management.
-Previously as Vice- Provost he was responsible for academic excellence policies at the university.
+He was previously Pro Vice-Chancellor (Education, Enterprise and Engagement) at the University of Sydney, where he was involved in education strategy and management and prior to this was Vice-Provost where he was responsible for academic excellence policies at the university.

 Richard’s academic career is grounded in the Classics and Ancient History.
 He was Chair of the Department of Classics and Ancient History before becoming Head of the School of Humanities at the University of Sydney.
 Richard’s communications experience includes writing and hosting popular BBC programs on archaeology and ancient history.

-Richard has a son in the Senior School student at Cranbrook.
+He has a son in the Senior School.

 BA (Hons) (Cambridge), MEng (Dist) (Cambridge)

-JP has previously held non-executive director and audit committee chair roles on both Virgin Group companies and elsewhere.
+JP has previously held non-executive director and audit committee chair roles on the boards of Virgin Group companies and elsewhere.

-JP’s sons have been students at Cranbrook: at St Michael’s Pre-school, and in the Junior School and Senior School.
+His sons have been students at St Michael’s Pre-school, and in the Junior School and Senior School.

-He is the Chair of the Finance & Risk Committee, and was appointed to the School Council as a director in 2023.
+JP is the Chair of the Finance and Risk Committee, and was appointed to the School Council as a director in 2023.

-Sam is the President of the Cranbrook School Parents Association (CSPA).
-She was previously President of the Ascham School Parents’ Association and is deeply involved in community work including as a Long Service Member of North Bondi Surf Life Saving Club and as an official with NSW Surf Life Saving.
+Sam has worked in investment banking in Sydney, Hong Kong and London.
+She was President of the Cranbrook Parents Association (CSPA) in 2023 and 2024 and was also previously President of the Ascham School Parents’ Association.
+Sam is deeply involved in community work including as a Long Service Member of North Bondi Surf Life Saving Club and as an official with NSW Surf Life Saving.

-Sam has two sons – one in the Junior School and one in the Senior School.
+She has two sons – one in the Senior School and one who is a recent Old Cranbrookian.
 Her brother is an Old Cranbrookian.

 BEc (Hons) (Sydney), PhD (Finance) (Sydney), GAICD